Are you ready to transform your table into a DIY farmhouse table for real cheap!?

 I think you’ll love it just as much as I do.

 After this table received almost 200,000 social shares, I decided to lay out step-by-step exactly how I did it, so you can replicate it if you want to!

 Backstory On Our Chalk Paint Kitchen Table

-As I mentioned before we had to sell our original farmhouse table we hand-built when we moved, so back to the drawing board we went.
-Everyone dreams of moving into their first home and buying brand NEW furniture, décor and such, so did we…
+Everyone dreams of moving into their first home and buying brand NEW furniture, décor, and so did we…

 Here are the steps to refurbishing an old oak table similar to the one above.

 You can use the same steps for just about any wood table.
 This DIY farmhouse table makeover will have your kitchen table looking like an expensive Pottery Barn farmhouse table for only a fraction of the price.